mkt-market/canto-neofinance-coordinator/README.md

 The used `VotingEscrow` implementation is a fork of the FIAT DAO implementation, which is itself a fork / solidity port of Curve's original implementation.
 A few modifications were made to the FIAT DAO implementation, for instance support for underlying native tokens instead of ERC20 and a fixed lock time (of 5 years) that is reset with every action.

 ## `GaugeController`
 The `GaugeController` contract is a Solidity port of Curve's [`GaugeController.vy`](https://github.com/curvefi/curve-dao-contracts/blob/master/contracts/GaugeController.vy).
-Gauge types were removed (there is only one type for veRWA), resulting in a few other code changes.
+Gauge types were removed (there is only one type for Neofinance Coordinator), resulting in a few other code changes.
 Moreover, the whitelisting of gauges (lending markets) is performed differently than in the original gauge implementation.

 The controller allows users to vote for gauge weights, i.e. how much of one epoch's CANTO is allocated to one gauge.
 The controller then enables to query the relative weights for all the gauges at any time in the past.